SKKUGoon/cex-arbitrage/changelog/README.md

 `728a23c` - Docker compose file, and Dockerfile (service building purpose) configuration.
 Binance Band and Binance WS are depending on trade-control container

+`21ad1a5` - Creating trader class in python. - Websocket ability needed.

+`9dc20ab` - BUGFIX:: Python does not use `websocket` module.
+Instead it uses `websocket-client` module.
+Installing both with `pip install` cause major errors.